KatieLDR/Smart-Speaker/README.md

 #### Step1：Enviorment Configuration

-Set up the raspberry pi as the picture show as well as install all necessary package mentioned above.
+1. Set up the raspberry pi as the picture show as well as install all necessary package mentioned above.
 Carefully download every package with pip in virtual enviornment because our code will be run in virtual enviornment.
+2. Connect the bluetooth speaker
+	1. Go to the bluetooth interface and than check if the volume output has change to your bluetooth device

 #### Step2：

-Train model either by [Google Teachable Machine](https://teachablemachine.withgoogle.com/) or CV2
+Train model either by [YOLO](https://teachablemachine.withgoogle.com/) or CV2
 * In my model, I utilized cv2 and dlib pretrained model to implement my following project

 #### Step3: